Stress fracture: Treatment

 For low-risk stress fractures, rest is the best management option.
 The amount of recovery time varies greatly depending upon the location and severity of the fracture, and the body's healing response.
 Complete rest and a stirrup leg brace or walking boot are usually used for a period of four to eight weeks, although periods of rest of twelve weeks or more are not uncommon for more-severe stress fractures.
 After this period, activities may be gradually resumed as long as the activities do not cause pain.
 While the bone may feel healed and not hurt during daily activity, the process of bone remodeling may take place for many months after the injury feels healed.
-Incidences of refracturing the bone are still a significant risk.
+Instances of refracturing the bone are still a significant risk.
 Activities such as running or sports that place additional stress on the bone should only gradually be resumed.
 Rehabilitation usually includes muscle strength training to help dissipate the forces transmitted to the bones.

 With severe stress fractures (see "prognosis"), surgery may be needed for proper healing.
 The procedure may involve pinning the fracture site, and rehabilitation can take up to six months.